 We have talked at great length on this web site about how to write organ music and how to go about practicing and memorizing -- along with a boat load of related conceptual learning.

-Some additional tips are very important to bear in mind when it comes to sitting down on the bench and learning to play a fugue or any other type of polyphonic music.
+Some additional tips are very important to bear in mind when it comes to sitting down on the bench and learning to play fugues or any other type of polyphonic music, for that matter.

 This posting is not about how to play, or perform, a fugue once it's notes are learned and already under the fingers and feet; it's about how to LEARN one in the first place.

-There's a special process involved with that -- and there are some performers who seem to be able to get away with condensing the steps involved or ignoring the process altogether, but these are less common; the general run of players find it necessary to embrace the practicing of all polyphonic music in general, and fugues in particular, in a special way to assure them of success [See blog, Practicing & Memorizing, Part I].
+There's a special process involved with that -- and there are some performers who seem to be able to get away with condensing the process into fewer steps or even ignoring that process altogether, but these are very rare; the vast majority of players find it necessary to embrace the practicing of all polyphonic music in general, and fugues in particular, in a special way which assures them of success [See blog, Practicing & Memorizing, Part I].

-It's natural to struggle with fugues; they're usually much more difficult and complex to learn than preludes because even though preludes may have polyphonic sections the fugue is contrapuntal throughout, which means that each voice imitates other voices -- each voice takes up a theme (called a "subject") and presents it in different shapes and ways, in different voices and keys.
+It's natural to struggle with fugues; they're harder to learn and really tough to sight read compared with preludes because, even though preludes may have polyphonic sections, the fugue is contrapuntal throughout, which means that each voice imitates other voices -- each voice takes up a theme (called a "subject") and presents it in different shapes and ways, in different voices and keys.

-The mind has to notice all that, all the while that other voices may be playing something else perhaps even more complex.
+The mind has to notice all that, all the while that other voices are doing something else and, very often, more complicated.

 Fugues are written from left to right, not vertically like songs and so many other pieces with a single melody line; although the fugue composer keeps track of harmonies and progressions to be sure, fugues are horizontal in design, hence there is counterpoint, and pieces having counterpoint require a special manner of practice from which we do not deviate.